-- B.1 Plan, conduct and report on a programme of research at undergraduate level including the formulation and testing of hypotheses; critically evaluate arguments, assumptions and data, make judgements and frame questions to achieve a solution to a problem or identify a range of solutions - B.2 Select, apply and evaluate appropriate mathematical, scientific, laboratory and computerbased methods and principles in the analysis and solution of a variety of physical problems - B.3 Be creative and innovative in the analysis and solution of physical problems and presentation of results. - B.4 Generate, analyse and process data to test a hypothesis and to assess the reliability of data in order to critically assess the significance of results, and to generate, analyse and relate results from numerical modelling or experiment, to the relevant theory - B.5 Work with confidence from basic core physics principles to develop an understanding of physical processes in a wide variety of contexts and, on the basis of such understanding, to propose and assess solutions to topical problems
+- B.1 Plan, conduct and report on a programme of research including the formulation and testing of hypotheses.
+Critically evaluate arguments, assumptions and data, make judgements and frame questions to achieve a solution to a problem or identify a range of solutions. - B.2 Select, apply and evaluate appropriate mathematical, scientific, laboratory, data collection, observation and computer-based methods and principles in the analysis and solution of a variety of physical problems with particular reference to astrophysics and cosmology. - B.3 Be creative and innovative in the analysis and solution of physical problems with particular reference to astrophysics and cosmology and presentation of results. - B.4 Generate, analyse and process data to test a hypothesis and to assess the reliability of data in order to critically assess the significance of results, and to generate, analyse and relate especially to the theory of the astrophysical context of interest results from numerical modelling or observation. - B.5 Work with confidence from basic core physics principles to develop an understanding of physical processes in the astrophysical and cosmological contexts and, on the basis of such understanding, to appraise proposed solutions to topical problems.